MicrosoftDocs/powerapps-docs/powerapps-docs/user/cs-template-options.md

 ## Design canvas

 The design canvas enables you to configure sections, columns for your layout and add the required design elements.
+You can also perform the following actions:

-To add an element or configure columns, you can perform one of the following:
+- Add an element or configure columns.
+Do the following steps:
    - Drag the element into the canvas section.
 When you have dragged the element to a suitable location, a blue shaded region appears.
 Release the mouse button to drop the element at the location.
     - Select the element or the column layout.
 An add icon appears on the canvas.
 Select the icon for the element to appear at the location.

-You can also perform the following actions:

 - Move a section
 - Delete a section or a column
 - Clone a section